jython/jython/ProcessDocs/releasing.md

 This will deliver build artifacts to `~/.m2/repository/org/python/jython-slim/2.7.4`.
-One can construct an application to run with that as a dependency like this:
+One can construct an application to run with that as a dependency, by giving it a Gradle build file like this:

 ```Gradle
 // Application importing the jython-slim JAR.